Teodora Danti

 Teodora Danti (c.1498–c.1573) was a painter and writer from Perugia, Italy.
 Described as spirited and virtuous, she was never married nor had children.
 She was the aunt of famed Florentine Mannerist sculptor Vincenzo Danti, yet goes unmentioned in an epitaph of the Danti family written by her nephew Ignazio Danti.
 With the exception of her brief biography by Perugian writer Lione Pascoli in 1732, Danti continues to be ignored as an artist and painter, possibly because there are currently no known paintings by or portraits of her, nor have any of her writings been identified.

+Only mention about her (except in her father’s "De sphaera mundi" translation in Italian) is an entry in Lione Pascoli’s Vite de Pittori, Scultori, ed Architetti Perugini (Lives of Perugian Painters, Sculptors and Architects) (1732).

 Early life

 Educated from a young age by her father Piervincenzio, Teodora Danti was schooled in reading, writing, grammar, rhetoric, mathematics, and drawing.
 Her mother, however, did not approve of her education, and often tried to intervene in her studies, favouring household chores over intellectual pursuits for her only daughter.
 Eventually her father won out amongst her family, and she was allowed to continue her studies without interference.